idelchi/dotgen/README.md

 Examples of various use-cases can be found at [dotfiles](https://github.com/idelchi/dotfiles/tree/main/dotgen).

-Since the complete `dotgen` file is templated, one can run arbitrary templated logic anywhere in the file.
+Since the entire file is rendered, templates may be used anywhere.

 ## Usage